Subject · Engineering

 Common questions

 Different audiences.
-A-level Engineering (WJEC) is smaller-volume and academically-leaning, with a mix of design-and-technology content and applied science; suits students who want an engineering-flavoured A-level alongside more traditional subjects.
-BTEC Engineering Level 3 is larger-volume and vocational-leaning, with extensive coursework and practical projects — equivalent to A-level in UCAS terms.
+A-level Engineering (WJEC) is smaller-volume and academically-leaning, with a mix of design-and-technology content and applied science; it suits students who want an engineering-flavoured A-level alongside more traditional subjects.
+BTEC Engineering Level 3 is larger-volume and vocational-leaning, with extensive coursework and practical projects; equivalent to A-level in UCAS terms.
 For students aiming at engineering apprenticeships or vocational university routes, BTEC Engineering is the natural fit.
-For students aiming at competitive university Engineering courses (where A-level Maths + Physics + Further Maths typically dominates the requirement), A-level Engineering is supplementary at best.
+For students aiming at competitive university Engineering courses (where A-level Maths plus Physics plus Further Maths typically dominates the requirement), A-level Engineering is supplementary at best.

 • Do universities require A-level Engineering for Engineering degrees? +